Andrew-Pelham/enigma-rpg/docs/SRD_1.4.md

 ## Licensing

-ENIGMA System Reference Document V1.3, by Andrew Pelham, is licensed under the Creative Commons Attribution 4.0  with no commercial use (<https://creativecommons.org/licenses/by-nc/4.0/>).
+ENIGMA System Reference Document V1.4, by Andrew Pelham, is licensed under the Creative Commons Attribution 4.0  with no commercial use (<https://creativecommons.org/licenses/by-nc/4.0/>).

 ## Introduction

 ### Background

-Enigma is a roleplaying game designed for high-stakes escapades.
-Inspired by old pulp adventure novels and Franco-Belgian comics with cliche villains, the system allows players to go on flashy quests and foil dastardly plots.
-Just like legendary heroes, players usually triumph and rarely ever die; Enigma embraces this, focusing on how the adventurers interact and the results that linger with them for the rest of their careers.
+Enigma is a roleplaying game designed for high octane adventures.
+Inspired by old pulp adventure novels and Franco-Belgian comics, players lead their characters into the unknown to foil cliche villains and their dastardly plots.

-Enigma was designed to create the feel of high octane adventures where players can become death defying, luck toting, cartoon pulp heros.
-It is an engine to tell fantastic stories with your friends.

 ### Setting

 Enigma takes its players back to a familiar history in the early 20th century.
-Ultimately it is up to the Gamemaster (or [*Director*](#the-director)) to decide what has changed.
+Ultimately it is up to the game master (or [*Director*](#the-director)) to decide what has changed.
 Are there new continents or countries?
-Perhaps advanced technologies are common.
-Regardless, there are usually villains acting upon some secret (or not-so-secret) agenda, and it is up to the players to meddle in as many ways as possible.
+Perhaps advanced technologies are now common.
+Regardless, sinister villains run amuck, waiting for the death defying, luck toting cartoon pulp heroes to meddle in their plans.

 ## The Basics